HenrikStiernstedt/Quiz/README.md

   - [x] Save/load within existing game.
   - [ ] "Restore session" function if the server crashes, and reconnect existing users to their old users.

+## Scoreboard only mode
+* [ ] A way to only show questions and score board.
+* [ ] A way to not be part of the score board, but still recieve game updates.

 ## Game modes
 ### Buzz
 * [ ] Add answering list in order to let players queue up answers.